To my fellow Ergonomic enthusiasts: are we missing an opportunity to better serve our clientele?

-As practicing Ergonomists, some of the things that we can get asked about in an ergonomic assessment include what the ‘best way’ to sit is, how to set up a workstation to match each unique user, and what the best way to incorporate less sedentary activity is.
+As ergonomics consultants, some of the things that we can get asked about in an ergonomic assessment include what the ‘best way’ to sit is, how to set up a workstation to match each unique user, and what the best way to incorporate less sedentary activity is.

 The short answer is that it does.
 So, how do you address this?
 One way, that this research recommends is to start by addressing what stage that person’s ‘Readiness For Change. is, and then tailoring health education based on that level.
 It’s a simple yet ingenious strategy to achieve jaw-dropping results.

 This research reviewed 1120 participants across 10 worksites enrolled in a program called ‘Walking Works Wonders’ – a tailored intervention designed to increase physical activity and reduce sedentary behaviour.
 Interestingly, the researchers decided to focus on Big Ticket health concerns, where any improvements would have very big and powerful implications to the costs of running a business – and public health in general.

 Specifically they investigated these indicators of health: BMI, percent fat, waist circumference, blood pressure, and heart rate as well as self-reported measures of physical activity, sedentary behaviour, physical and psychological health.